zowe/docs-site/docs/user-guide/configure-sysplex.md

 - Node.js v14.x (except v14.17.2), or v16.x

 :::note
-It is highly recommended that Node.js installed on a shared file system.
+It is highly recommended that Node.js is installed on a shared file system.
 :::

 ## Configuring Sysplex Distributor